Death/immortality as concepts seemingly contradictory in contemporary culture

 In the next chapter, I try to answer the question of how to talk about death and bring it back to life.
 What to do to make it tame, present, so that feelings associated with it do not involve fear, loneliness, and shame?
 I analyze two artistic works from the borderline of art and design.
 Artists present mortality in everyday life in various ways, doing it in a gentle and conscious manner, and all this leads to taking control over their own death.

 The third chapter contains the analysis of my project “Flying House of Good Death”, which is based on the conclusions drawn from my work on the first two sections.

 In the fourth chapter, I look at the birth of the Internet “self” and the creation of a biography (which is a kind of monument for the user of social media), often an alternative to the physical world.
 I cite statistics, noting the amount of time and scale of involvement in the evolution of virtual identity.
-Then I go on to the description of other beings that we can meet on our way, traverse the more or less obvious paths of both interwoven worlds.
-I am describing the first robot who has been granted citizenship, a mascot robot who works with seniors during polisensory therapy, body prostheses and applications, thanks to which we increase our physical and mental abilities, becoming the most superficial entities.
-Through everyday entanglement in technology, we cease to be beyond her achievements and become co-participants in new life, waiting for the arrival of an immortal personality somewhere between technology and biology.
+Then I go on to the description of other beings that we can meet on our way, traversing the more or less obvious paths of both interwoven worlds.
+I am describing the first robot who has been granted citizenship, a mascot robot who works with seniors during polysensory therapy, body prostheses and applications, thanks to which we increase our physical and mental abilities, becoming the most superficial entities.
+Through everyday entanglement in technology, we cease to exist beyond its achievements and become co-participants in the new life, waiting for the arrival of an immortal personality somewhere between technology and biology.